Welcome to Our Astrophotography Photos

 A couple of years later he started to take photographs with the telescope and has been learning how to photograph objects in the night sky.

-Larry’s equipment consists of an IStar 150mm f8 (1200mm fl) refractor telescope on a Celestron CGEM DX mount.
+Larry’s equipment consists of two telescopes.
+The largest one is an IStar 150mm f8 (1200mm fl) refractor telescope and the smallest is a SkyWatcher 200mm f4 Quattro Astrograph.
+Both scopes are used on a Celestron CGEM DX mount.
 For visual use he has an assortment of eyepieces.
 For astrophotography he uses an unmodified Nikon D800e or a ZWO ASI2600mm Pro camera.
 The ZWO camera is monochrome and uses a filter wheel with LRGB and narrowband filters (Ha, OIII, SII) to produce color images.
 For guiding he uses an off axis guider with a ZWO ASI174mm Mini camera, or a 50mm f4.2 guide scope with a ZWO ASI120mm-S camera.

 Larry uses NINA or APT and PHD2 for imaging sessions.
 For post processing he uses Deep Sky Stacker (DSS) and Adobe Photoshop.
 Other software may be used as needed.